3b1b/3Blue1Brown.com/content/lessons/2017/implicit-differentiation/index.md

 ---
-title: Implicit differentiation, what's going on here? | Essence of calculus, chapter 6
+title: Implicit differentiation, what's going on here?
 description: How to think about implicit differentiation in terms of functions with multiple inputs, and tiny nudges to those inputs.
 date: 2017-05-03
 video: qb40J4N1fa4